Passport Photo Requirements – Where to Find a Walk in Passport Photo Near Me

 Religious Passport Photo

-If you need to wear a burqa, topi (taqiyah) or a headscarf this is acceptable, but you need to add an additional letter stating that you are wearing this item on top of your head for religious purposes.
+If you need to wear a burqa, topi (taqiya) or a headscarf this is acceptable, but you need to add an additional letter stating that you are wearing this item on top of your head for religious purposes.

-How to Take Your Passport Photo?
+How to Make Your Own Passport Photo?